MMcClure11/rails-project-book-nook/notes.md

 - note belongs to a book and a user
 - book has_many notes, has_many users through notes
 - user has_many notes, has_many books through notes

+# Auth
+- change so that email is unique, and sign up with name, display name on review